JMNolan/memesicle/README.md

 iOS Developer Nanodegree

-[Note that this is an informal app description.
-It will give you an idea how the app should work, but when you submit your app it will be rated based on the Rubric.]

 MemeMe 1.0 is a meme-generating app that enables a user to attach a caption to a picture from their phone.
 After adding text to an image chosen from the Photo Album or Camera, the user can share it with friends.

 Meme Editor View